 - Understand UX on your site or application to improve ease-of-use,

-- Discover, test/experiment, and optimize for conversions, and
+- A/B test, experiment, and optimize for conversions, and

 - Many other things.

 Bonus: If you have a session replay tool that captures everything and easily shows you errors, you basically have 100% coverage for monitoring all of the performance problems with your live site.
 And, you'll never have to wonder how to replicate a bug, because you'll have the interaction and console errors logged in one place.
 That's super valuable!